iron-fish/ironfish/ironfish/README.md

 ## Components

 ### Strategy
-It also contains a strategy, which is a collection of implementations that [Captain](./src/captain/README.md) uses to implement coin specific logic.
+It also contains a strategy, which is a collection of implementations that [Captain](./src/captain/README.md) uses to implement coin-specific logic.

 ### Accounts
  An account store used to manage, create, and update Ironfish accounts.

 ### Config
-This represents the IronfishConfig and all of it's options.
+This represents the IronfishConfig and all of its options.
 It's a hierarchical config system that has 3 levels of options.
-If you use `config.get()` or `config.config` then you'll always get the top level config options.
+If you use `config.get()` or `config.config` then you'll always get the top-level config options.

 ```
 -> config